 At an English Major panel, I got advice for success in life-after-graduation.
 It was a cozy room, stuffed with English nerds.
-Afterwards, I got to talk with a professional author.
+Afterward, I talked with a professional author.
 One of the first sentences she said was, "I don't agree with what she said during the panel."
-She pointed towards a CEO in the … Continue reading Difference in success
+She pointed toward a CEO in the publishing field. … Continue reading Difference in success

-Sometimes I wonder if my taste in literature discredits me for an English major and/or a writer.
+Sometimes I wonder if my taste in literature discredits me for being an English major and/or writer.
 The more I dive into the writing world, the more I realize I don't fit in some areas.
 I love writing and editing.
 I can discuss creative work for days.
-However, I don't like old literature too much. … Continue reading What could discredit me
+But I don't like older literature too much. … Continue reading What could discredit me

-“I'd been upstaged, demoted from protagonist in my own drama to comic relief in my parents' tragedy” ― Alison Bechdel, Fun Home: A Family Tragicomic Title: Fun Home: A Family Tragicomic Author: Alison Bechdel Genre: Nonfiction Pages: 232 Publication date: June 5th, 2007 Publisher: Mariner Books Fun Home: A Family Tragicomic may be known as one of … Continue reading Book review – Fun Home: A Family Tragicomic (Spoiler Free)
+“I'd been upstaged, demoted from protagonist in my own drama to comic relief in my parents' tragedy” Title: Fun Home: A Family TragicomicAuthor: Alison BechdelGenre: NonfictionPages: 232Publication date: June 5, 2007Publisher: Mariner Books Fun Home: A Family Tragicomic may be known as a great musical, but it all started as an interesting comic book.
+It's about … Continue reading Book review – Fun Home: A Family Tragicomic (Spoiler Free)